 I got really sick at the beginning of this year and have been slowly climbing my way out of it since.
 It has forced me to get back to a devoted daily meditation and yoga practice, and that has been a huge gift from an otherwise really difficult experience.
 I think we spend so much time pushing and hustling and looking at screens—there’s not a lot of space anymore for those ideas and images to just flow around.
 Being able to make time to have some open ground in my head and to actually connect with what truly matters is the most important tool I can think of for creativity and being able to make things from an authentic place.

-This conversation has been edited for clarity and style.
+This story has been edited for clarity.